 Once I get the LLM’s reply, I pass it to Coqui’s TTS library, which converts it into a WAV file:

 And here’s one of my first critiques: this is slow.
 Synthesizing the full audio into a WAV file introduces noticeable delay, especially for longer outputs.
-Responses around 5 seconds for me which is not terrible but not conversational pace.
+Responses take around 5 seconds which is not terrible but not conversational pace.

 The Loop